 I hope this series of articles will help provide you with a coherent rationale to answer the question, why does Israel still matter?

 First, let me zoom out to take a look at a basic assumption of mine.
-For centuries the Bibles we read, both the Hebrew Scriptures and the Greek New Testament, have been filtered to us through the minds or lenses of translators from copies of original manuscripts or other translations.
+For centuries the Bibles we read, both the Hebrew Scriptures and the Greek New Testament, have been filtered to us through the minds or lenses of translators from copies of original manuscripts and/or other translations.
 In other words, translators are interpreters… they canʼt help it.
-To do their jobs they must choose words from one language to express words and thoughts from another.
+To do their jobs they must choose words and thoughts from one language to express words and thoughts from another.

 The Hebrew Scriptures, referred to as the Old Testament by over a billion Christians, were originally written in Hebrew and, in some cases, Aramaic.
 When those scriptures were eventually translated into other languages they did not always translate word for word or thought for thought.